WinVector/Examples/LogisticOmit/LargeSystem.md

 ## Reversing the mapping as a solution step

-Let’s compute a linear pre-image of the marginalization.
+Combining observations to estimate `margins` was solved in our earlier note.
+Let’s compute a linear pre-image of the marginalization on our way to estimate the original data distribution.

 ``` r
 (pre_image <- solve(